Hybrid Delta Tracking Schemes Using a Track-Length Estimator: Benchmark Problems

 Figure~\ref{fig:schems} on the left shows the geometry for the next two simulations, which are based on the C5G7 benchmark problem \cite{hou2017oecd}.
 In energy we use seven energy groups and eight delayed neutron precursor groups.
-We model a four-phase accident in which a pressurized light water reactor increases in power via the removal of control rods.
-Figure~\ref{fig:c5g7} on the left shows the normalized flux density as a function of time (produced from point reactor kinetics) and the four phases shaded gray, green, red, and blue, respectively.
+We model a four-phase accident in which a pressurized light water reactor increases in power via the removal of control rods \cite{c5g7_zenodo}.
+The fixed-source source in the problem is located in throughout the active center pin of assembly four with a zero initial condition.
+MC/DC does not include any treatments for cross section heating during a simulation so this kind of multi-physical calculation not considered in this work.
+Figure~\ref{fig:c5g7} on the top shows the normalized flux density as a function of time (produced from point reactor kinetics) and the four phases shaded gray, green, red, and blue, respectively.
 Phase one (shaded gray) starts with the reactor operating in steady state.
 In phase two (shaded green), the control rods are removed from the reactor to cause the power to increase to a new steady state.
 Phase three (shaded red) begins when a bank of control rods gets stuck in the fully withdrawn position.
 Toward the end of phase three, the reactor sees a rapid increase in power that ends at \SI{15}{\s} when all control rods are forced into the reactor, ending the accident.
 In the fourth and final phase, reactor power decays as the delayed neutron population dies out.
-Figure \ref{fig:c5g7} shows plots of average flux in the $x$-$y$ plane at various points in time, including at \SI{14.95}{\s}, the maximum power excursion.
+Figure \ref{fig:c5g7} on the bottom shows plots of average flux in the $x$-$y$ plane at various points in time, including at \SI{14.95}{\s}, the maximum power excursion.
 These results are from a simulation with \num{e6} particles in \num{10} batches (a total of \num{e7} particles).

 We first modeled this problem using the seven-group materials in the C5G7 benchmark description~\cite{hou2017oecd}, which we call C5G7 in the remainder of this work.
 We use \num{3.9e6} mesh cells in a 3D, time- and energy-dependent tally mesh.
 The movement of control rods into and out of the reactor is modeled with the continuous movement functionality of MC/DC \cite{variansyah_2023_highfidelity}.
 To verify the delta tracking methods we explore convergence to the correct solutions using continuously moving surfaces, and we compare delta tracking solutions to solutions provided by surface tracking.
 This further verifies that delta tracking can be used in conjunction with continuously moving surfaces.
 Performance data is collected using \num{e6} particles in \num{10} batches (total of \num{e7} particles).